The Stanford Center for Asian Health Research and Education

 At Stanford, no other centers are significantly investigating and developing educational/clinical care for Asians.
 Stanford has advantages over other Universities in this area of health research, education and care due to unique patient, faculty/staff and student Demographics, Disease, Epidemiologic/Health economics and humanities expertise.

-Watch the video above to learn more about CARE and the Health Fair.
+Click the buttons below to learn more about the COVID-19 vaccine.

 In the past week, horrific images and stories that have emerged, especially those from India, have caused us grave concern.
 The statistics are chilling - India currently accounts for a majority of the new COVID cases.
 India has confirmed almost 20 million cases, and over 200,000 deaths so far, and these statistics are both likely underestimates of the true magnitude of the current surge.
 India has shown a shocking spike of a triple variant second wave with more than 300,000 positive cases each day for many days, and, worst of all, a death rate of more than 2,000 per day, with a number of children now being affected.

 At Stanford CARE, our mission is to improve the health of Asians by increasing knowledge, empowering education and positively impacting their clinical care.
 CARE is a strong connected community with faculty, students and staff who have deep ties with all Asian countries including India.
 We extend our deep sympathy to those who have loved ones in regions tragically affected by COVID-19.
 One of the most pressing areas of need is for oxygen.
 CARE is taking immediate action to coordinate our India response through our partner, the American Association of Physicians of Indian Origin(AAPIO) to secure Concentrated Oxygen units, each of which can save lives in India.

 We invite you to pledge for oxygen units, it could save lives.

 THE FASTEST WAY TO DONATE NOW IS WITH PAYPAL TO: firstname.lastname@example.org